by Tony Vidler

 Professional competence is now a clearly demonstrable thing isn’t it?
 Or is it?
 Can an adviser be considered as having competence and incompetence simultaneously?

 I think so.

-The are 5 levels of competence that you could use to describe the different levels of professional knowledge and skill
+The are 5 levels of competence – or incompetence – that you might use to describe the professional knowledge and skills.
+They would be:

 1. Ignorance (I know nothing and cannot advise)

 2. Awareness (I am aware of issues associated with it, but not how to fix them)

 3. Knowledgeable (I understand the issues and many of the solutions, but not all)